2008

 SQLite has the ability to do incremental IO on items that are BLOB’s.
 I just finished adding support for this in Amalgalite.
 This means you can SELECT a blob, and from the result set, transfer the data directly to an IO stream.

 A quick example.
-Assume we store files in filestore.db that has the
+Assume we store files in filestore.db

 following schema: